Dozens of security and privacy issues have been found in Zoom. Here is an updated list.

 “We recognize that there is a discrepancy between the generally accepted definition of end-to-end encryption and how we used it,” he wrote.

 Gal assured users that all data sent and received by Zoom client applications (but not ordinary phone lines, business conferencing systems or, presumably, browser interfaces) is indeed encrypted and that Zoom servers or employees “do not decrypt it at any time before using the receiving customers. “

 However, Gal added, “Zoom currently maintains the key management system for these systems in the cloud” but has “implemented robust and validated internal controls to prevent unauthorized access to content users share during meetings.”

-“Later this year, a solution will be available that will allow organizations to use the Zoom cloud infrastructure, but host the key management system within their environment.”
+“Later this year, a solution will be available that will allow organizations to use the Zoom cloud infrastructure but host the key management system within their environment.”

 Recordings of Zoom meetings can be found online

-So he searched unprotected cloud servers to see if anyone had uploaded Zoom recordings and found more than 15,000 unprotected examples, according to The Washington Post.
+So he searched unprotected cloud servers to see if anyone had uploaded Zoom recordings and found more than 15,000 unprotected samples, according to The Washington Post.
 Jackson also found some recorded Zoom meetings on YouTube and Vimeo.

 STATUS: This isn’t really Zoom’s problem, to be honest.